OkayAfrica is Celebrating 15 Years of Telling Africa’s Stories – and We Need Your Help

 Image by Kaushik Kalidindi, for OkayAfrica

-The monumental event wasn’t just a triumph for sports, it was also a showcase of a continent of which not much is known outside its borders.
+The monumental event wasn’t just a triumph for sports, it was also a showcase of music, art and culture.
 It was huge.
-Hundreds of millions of people tune in every four years to watch the biggest sporting event in the world, and that year, they tuned in to watch it happen in Africa.
-The world paid attention to the vibrant celebration of South African culture, amplified by the exponential rise of social media platforms which were becoming powerful tools for connecting people across cultures.
+Millions of people tune in every four years to watch the biggest sporting event in the world, and that year, they tuned in to watch it happen in Africa.
+The world paid attention to the vibrant celebration of South Africa, amplified by the exponential rise of social media platforms, which were becoming powerful tools for connecting people across cultures.

-Enter OkayAfrica.
-Launched in the same year, OkayAfrica quickly became the digital destination that celebrated and chronicled the people, stories, and events coming out of the continent and its diaspora.
+Launched in the same year as the 2010 World Cup, OkayAfrica quickly became the digital destination that celebrated and chronicled the people, stories, and events coming out of the continent and its diaspora.
 That mission is still alive today.

 Your suggestion can be political revolutions like the Arab Spring and Sudan’s civilian uprising, or civic actions like South Africa’s #FeesMustFall protests or Nigeria’s #EndSARS movement.
 It could be about the global expansion of Afrobeats and the collaborations that catalyzed it.
 It could be groundbreaking moments in sports, like when Kenya’s Eliud Kipchoge became the first human to ever complete a marathon in under two hours, or Morocco becoming the first African country to reach the FIFA World Cup Semifinals in 2022.